The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 The Planck length is 1.6 X 10-35 (undecillionth) meter.
 For a

 sense of scale, that’s about 1 ten-octillionth the diameter of an atom.
+Tiny,

-The universe -- as we know it today -- is about 1026 (octillion)
+The universe--as we know it today--is about 1026 (octillion) km

-km wide.
+wide.
 The volume of a sphere this large is about 1081 (sexvigintillion)

 cubic meters.
 You can pack 10186 (unsexagintillion) Planck-sided